 Why should I get tested?

-HIV testing is important for people to receive early treatment, care and information to manage their disease.
-This includes information about how to prevent passing HIV to other people.
-A person with HIV can pass the virus to their baby during pregnancy, childbirth or while breast/chest feeding.
+HIV testing is important because if you have HIV, you can receive early treatment to reduce the amount of virus in your body and effectively manage your disease and prevent passing it to other people.
+A person living with HIV can pass the virus to their baby during pregnancy, childbirth or while breast or chestfeeding.
 Because of the risk of passing HIV to your baby, it is very important for you to get tested for HIV.
-You need to start treatment as soon as possible to improve your own health and help you have a healthy pregnancy and baby.
+If you test positive for HIV, you need to start antiretroviral (ARV) therapy as soon as possible to decrease the risk of mother-to-child transmission.
+Today, perinatal transmission of HIV in B.C. has been virtually eliminated through routine HIV testing and treatment in pregnancy.

 Should I get tested if I am planning a pregnancy?

 Knowing your HIV status is important information in planning a healthy pregnancy.
-Both you and your partner should be tested for STIs, including HIV, before having sex without a condom.
+Both you and your partner should get tested for Sexually Transmitted Infections (STIs), including HIV, before having sex without a condom.

 When should I get tested during pregnancy?

-Health experts in British Columbia recommend that all pregnant people are offered HIV testing at the start of each pregnancy, ideally in the first trimester.
-If you or your partner(s) may have been exposed to HIV at any time before or during your pregnancy, or if you have any questions about HIV testing or ways to reduce your risk of getting HIV and other sexually transmitted infections (STIs), speak to your health care provider.
+HIV testing should be provided to all pregnant people, or those planning a pregnancy, and their partners.
+HIV testing is offered to all pregnant people as part of routine prenatal care, ideally in the first trimester.
+Repeat testing in each trimester of the pregnancy may be recommended if the risk of exposure is high.
+If you or your partner(s) may have been exposed to HIV at any time before or during your pregnancy, or if you have any questions about HIV testing or ways to reduce your risk of getting HIV and other STIs, speak to your health care provider.

 How do I get tested?